 2. Perform all tests local (test plan, test tools…)

 3. Perform the official certification procedure

+EGEA board approval on the certification concept is needed

 (UC 1.3) Install a new ENC client at a customer

 When a new ENC client is installed, it can detect that it is running in an EGEA Net environment.
 The user has to enter only the required configuration data if needed.